shruti-sen2004/Shruti_Portfolio/README.md

-# CodeClause_Shruti_Portfolio
+# About
 This is my personal portfolio webpage.

+#Purpose
 This project is done under the CodeClause Web development internship.

+#Website Video Demo